SummaryRead the full fact sheet

 How Child Protection responds to a report

 After you have reported your concerns, Child Protection will decide whether the child or young person is in a situation that falls within the legal definition of ‘a child in need of protection’.
-If the report does not require Child Protection’s further action, a child protection worker may speak with you about other options including referrals to other organisations that may help the family.
+If the report does not require further action by Child Protection, a worker may speak with you about other options including referrals to other organisations that may help the family.

 If the report requires further action, a decision will be made regarding the urgency of the situation.
 Where a case is assessed as urgent, contact with the family will occur within 48 hours.
 If a case is considered non-urgent, the investigative process may take up to 14 days.

-In cases where physical or sexual abuse has been alleged, the police will need to be involved in the investigation.
+In cases where physical or sexual abuse has been alleged, the police will be contacted and may be involved in the investigation.

 Where to get help